 After the death of Uzbekistan’s notorious Dictator in 2016, the country has gone through an extensive reform.
 One way in which this has been happening has been in the retraining of the police forces, and in encouraging a more ethical approach to policing.

-While we are living in something of an age of terror and it would be unwise to say that any country is completely free from the possibility of terrorism, Uzbekistan has zero records of terrorist attacks.
+We are living in something of an age of terror.
+It would be unwise to say that any country is completely free from the possibility of terrorism.
+However, Uzbekistan has minimal records of terrorist attacks.

 You might have heard that one of the most dangerous terrorist groups in Central Asia (the Islamic Movement of Uzbekistan) once operated in the Fergana Valley and worked under the Taliban.
 That’s true.

-No doubt another concern about travelling to Uzbekistan is found when looking at a map and making note of the countries that border it – particularly Afghanistan, a country that has been tormented by war and rebel groups for years now.
+No doubt another concern about travelling to Uzbekistan is found when looking at a map and making note of the countries that border it.
+This is particularly the case when you see Afghanistan, a country that has been tormented by war and rebel groups for years now.

 A 2019 Gallup poll questioned residents of 142 different countries on how safe they felt in their native lands.
 It covered various scenarios related to their safety, such as whether they have ever been a victim of crime, whether they trusted the ability of their police force, and whether they felt safe to walk alone at night.
 Uzbekistan’s results were overwhelmingly positive.

-In a Solo Travel Safety Report that was released this year, Uzbekistan came in 5th place, with Iceland, Singapore, Finland, and Norway just in front.
+In a Solo Travel Safety Report that was released in 2019, Uzbekistan came in 5th place, with Iceland, Singapore, Finland, and Norway just in front.
 If that isn’t reassuring, I don’t know what is.